Cryptocurrency adoption is growing throughout the world. More and more people are making these transactions.

 Despite the fact that millennials believe Bitcoin to be the new safe haven asset compared to gold, Bitcoin mining is actually worse for the environment than gold mining is.

-Based on crypto statistics, Bitcoin mining produces more global carbon emissions than mining for gold does.
+Bitcoin mining produces more global carbon emissions than mining for gold does.
 Bitcoin mining produces 81 million metric tons of CO2 a year.

 Electricity Costs Annually of Bitcoin Mining Are $4.4 Billion

 It isn’t only CO2 emissions that are affected by Bitcoin mining.
 It also takes a lot of electricity to mine the Bitcoin as well.